Yumen Global Furniture

 • Furniture is not supplied with permanent, loose or stretch covers which do not pass the match test as outlined in Schedule 5 of the Regulations.

-The testing requirements for items are more fully explained in the FIRA guide.
-Labelling Display labelling Display labelling is required to indicate the ignition resistance of each item of furniture and needs to be attached to all new furniture at the point of sale, with the exception of mattresses, bed-bases, pillows, scatter cushions, seat pads, loose covers (sold separately from the furniture) and stretch covers.
 Furniture sold as a collection of items, such as three piece suites or a set of dining chairs must carry the appropriate display label on each individual item.
 In all cases the display label must be attached to the furniture in a prominent position so that the label will be clearly visible to a potential purchaser of the furniture and the wording on both sides can be read with reasonable ease.
-Appropriate to new furniture which meets the filling requirements and is cigarette resistant.
-This applies to the likes of baby nests and the word “product” may be substituted for the word “furniture” on the second side of this label.
-Label for filling materials for cigarette test

 Appropriate to new furniture with a limited range of cover fabrics.
 The cover fabric is not match resistant, but the furniture has an interliner which passes the specified test.
 The furniture meets the filling requirements and is cigarette resistant.
-Label for new furniture with a limited range of cover fabrics

 Appropriate to new furniture which meets the filling requirements and is both cigarette and match resistant.
-Label for cigarette and match resistant.

-Permanent labelling Permanent labelling on furniture is intended to assist enforcement officers and show compliance with the specific ignition requirements for covers and fillings.
+Permanent labelling on furniture is intended to assist enforcement officers and show compliance with the specific ignition requirements for covers and fillings.
 The prime objective of the permanent label is for enforcement officers to examine a label on a piece of furniture and obtain relevant information which will enable them to find out and confirm that the materials used in the item do comply with the Regulations.
 They will also be able to complete a cross check of the claims being made on the label with the manufacturers records.
 Permanent labels need to be carried on all items of furniture with the exception of mattresses divans and bed bases.
 The labelling specifications for mattresses, divans and bed-bases are covered separately by BS 7177.
-There are two versions of permanent labels that manufacturers and importers can choose from.
-These are:

 • A label giving full information about the furniture